raiden-network/raiden-service-bundle/README.md

 - `PFS_OPERATOR`: Official Operator Name
 - `PFS_INFO_MESSAGE`: Info message.
 Will be displayed on info endpoint.
 - `LOG_LEVEL`: 'INFO' or 'DEBUG' recommended
+- `SERVICE_REGISTRY`: The address of the ServiceRegistry contract to use.
+When running on mainnet, use the address of latest deployed contract which can be found here: https://github.com/raiden-network/raiden-contracts/blob/bf417e48fc090f6613b40d07c223bf27bb0c5ad1/raiden_contracts/data_0.40.0/deployment_services_mainnet.json#L6.

 ### Registering as a RSB Provider
 For your newly deployed Raiden Service Bundle to be used by Raiden nodes it must be registered.

 1. **Registering in the Services Registry On-Chain**
   - In order to register as a service provider you need to run the script [`register-service-provider.sh`](https://github.com/raiden-network/raiden-service-bundle/blob/master/register-service-provider.sh)` register`.
+  - In case you abort the script before finishing the registration process it is possible to continue the process by running the script again.
   - Make sure that you have configured a keystore file (`$KEYSTORE_FILE` in `.env`).
 If not, the script will exit with an error and you cannot register as a service provider.
+  - Make sure you have ETH on the above account.
+An estimate will be shown during the registration process, before any transactions are sent.
-  - Make sure that the configured account has enough funding to register as a service provider.
+  - Make sure that the configured account has enough RDN funding to register as a service provider.
-    You can check the [registry contract](https://etherscan.io/address/0xa80aEc9eebD8058A1468e563C025999590F32C08#readContract) for the current price of a slot.
+    You can check the [registry contract](https://etherscan.io/address/0x1F54A809480E5E6349F09aaCaD14ec94C92EecD9#readContract for the current price of a slot.
     You will find the price under `3. currentPrice`.
 To get the price in RDN divide the value by (10^18).
-    The script will also inform you about price as well.
+    The script will inform you about the price during the registration process as well.
+  - If you do not have sufficient RDN, you can either use an exchange of your choice or an on-chain decentralized exchange like [Uniswap](https://app.uniswap.org/#/swap?outputCurrency=0x255aa6df07540cb5d3d297f0d0d4d84cb52bc8e6) to acquire it.

-2. **Extending `known_servers/known_servers-production-v1.2.0.json`**
+2. **Extending `known_servers/known_servers-production-v3.0.0.json`**
   - In order to be whitelisted in the Matrix Federation, the list needs to be extended with your server name.
   - [Create an issue](https://github.com/raiden-network/raiden-service-bundle/issues/new) and submit the domain / URL of the newly deployed server for inclusion in the list of known servers.